PlanckChang/Extralonger/README.md

 # Extralonger: Toward a Unified Perspective of Spatial-Temporal Factors for Extra-Long-Term Traffic Forecasting

-This is the official repo for the NeurIPS 2024 Workshop Paper **Extralonger: Toward a Unified Perspective of Spatial-Temporal Factors for Extra-Long-Term Traffic Forecasting**.
+This is the official repo for the NeurIPS 2024 Workshop Oral Paper **Extralonger: Toward a Unified Perspective of Spatial-Temporal Factors for Extra-Long-Term Traffic Forecasting**.
 ## Installation

 - python = 3.10.10